ALL STAR GAMES: 1935, 1954, 1963, 1981 (Four times: more than any other stadium!) LIGHTS: 1939

 The Indians' biggest stars in their glory days of the 1940s were pitcher Bob Feller (who served in the Navy during World War II) and shortstop/manager Lou Boudreau, both of whom were elected to the Hall of Fame.
 In the 1960s Rocky Colavito led the team on a few pennant races.
 As the stadium and the city rusted away in the 1980s, the team became a perennial bottom-dweller, as satirized in the movie Major League.
 But from the depths of despair there arose a new winning spirit in Cleveland, helped by municipal subsidies that made possible a beautiful new asymmetrical ballpark several blocks away.
 At least this time, the taxpayers' money was better spent than in 1932!
 Apparently few people if anyone missed the old stadium very much.

-The Cleveland Browns played football here from 1946 until 1995.
+The Cleveland Rams played football here in 1937, 1939-1942, and 1944-1945, after which they moved to Los Angeles.
+The Cleveland Browns did likewise from 1946 until 1995, after which they relocated to Baltimore and became the "Ravens."
 Even though many of the seats were far away from the gridiron, and hidden in the shadows on those bleak November afternoons, the stadium nevertheless generated a unique thrilling atmosphere.
 The blue-collar fans congregated in the bleacher section next to the east end zone, an area that was known as "the Dawg Pound."
 Browns players who scored touchdowns on that side often kept running up the slope into the arms of their adoring fans.
 Some people thought they could keep the Browns in Cleveland by rebuilding Cleveland Stadium to better suit football games, hence the hypothetical alternative diagram above.
 That would have involved removing the roof, expanding the upper deck by about eight rows, replacing the rear half of the lower deck with new concourse areas and luxury suites, and adding about eight rows in front of the lower deck, while lowering the playing field by about three feet.
 Like at Yankee Stadium (1976) and Soldier Field (2006), it would have extended the life of the historic structure while radically changing the atmosphere.
 I estimate the seating capacity would have declined to about 70,000.
 It just ain't the same at the new Browns Stadium, which was built on this same site in 1999 -- three years after Cleveland Stadium was demolished.

 FAN TIP: Tom Tomsick